 LAUNCHPad staff is happy to help you develop your projects and grant proposals.
 Contact us to make an appointment!

 Designed to support diverse, career-enhancing projects and logistical needs for students and recent alumni, Peabody’s Career Development grants are administered by the Office of the Dean of the Peabody Institute and managed by Peabody LAUNCHPad.
-Grant amounts average around $400, although funding up to $1000 is occasionally awarded.
+Grants can typically be funded up to $1,000.

-Project Funding applications have one deadline per semester:
+Project Grant applications have one deadline per semester: